draessld/KATKA2/README.md

 with respect to the text described in *Draesslerova, D., Ahmed, O., Gagie, T., Holub, J., Langmead, B., Manzini, G., & Navarro, G. Taxonomic classification with maximal exact matches in KATKA kernels and minimizer digests*

-Implementation takes **input** as simple string or a concatenation of strings divided with $ character.
+Implementation takes **input** as a simple string or a concatenation of strings divided with $ character.
 ```
 GATTACAT$AGATACAT$GATACAT$GATTAGAT$GATTAGATA
 ```